Johnny-droid/YummyYummy/README.md

 editar perfil
 donos dos restaurantes, editar perfil dos restaurantes, adicionar/editar pratos, e etc Add option to add restaurant to favourites list
-For some reason the image on the tab isn't working